 A strong believer in the value of collaboration, Andrew has played a major role in the establishment of the Making Every Adult Matter (MEAM) Coalition, the Campaign to End Loneliness and is a founder director of Social Innovation Exchange (SIX) and founding council member of Collaborate CIC.
 He is a director of the Forces in Mind Trust and previously served as chair of DV8 Physical Theatre, group chair of People Can, and a trustee of Addaction among other roles.

-Deborah is the Chair of Healthwatch Enfield.
+Deborah is the former Chair of Healthwatch Enfield.
 An economist by background, Deborah has expertise in areas including finance, regulation, governance, strategy and communications.

 Deborah has also been a Non-Executive Director on the boards of NHS North Central London Primary Care Trusts until 2013, serving on the Audit Committees and also reviewing the development of Clinical Commissioning Groups.
 She serves on Employment Tribunals, judging employment disputes, and chairs Fitness to Practise Panels for the Health and Care Professions Council, hearing complaints against individual health and social care professionals.

 Liz is Chief Executive of Disability Rights UK and a member of the Social Security Advisory Committee.
 Liz has a background in disability and mental health policy, with previous roles including Director of Policy and Communications at the Disability Rights Commission and Policy Director of Mind.
 Liz was awarded an OBE in 2008 in recognition of services to disabled people.